As participants, you are encouraged to:

 On Symposium day

 Arrive at Griffis Hall with poster, foam display board, and your own clips and/or tacks.
-Check-in at the registration table in Griffis Hall between 11:30 and 12:30 am on Friday, July 28th.
+Check-in at the registration table located on the first floor in Griffis Hall at least 30 minutes before your scheduled session.
 At registration, you will receive your name tag, project number, and the location of your display easel.
-Have your poster completely set up by 1:00 pm.
+Have your poster completely set up by the start of your session time.

-You will present your poster during the formal Poster Session, tentatively from 1:00-3:30 pm.
-Presenters are asked to remain at their posters for the entire session time.
+You will present your poster to during your scheduled session time.
+Presenters are asked to remain at their posters for the entire session.
 You should be prepared with a two to three minute summary for visitors and judges using your poster as a visual guide.
 Additional questions may be asked.

-Once the Poster Session comes to a close, you will be asked to retrieve your poster before the Awards Ceremony, which will take place in the Griffis Hall Forum (Room 401).
+Once your scheduled poster session comes to a close, you are responsible for removing your poster and foam board from the easel before the next scheduled session or the Awards Ceremony, which will take place in the Griffis Hall Forum (Room 401).

 Posters left behind will be available for pick up the following week in the Shackouls Honors College Office (Room 210).